tim-one/tim-one.github.io/psf/ban_qa.md

 **Q:** Why did you endlessly relitigate the bylaws vote?

 **A:** I have no idea what they're talking about.
 When the vote was done, I never mentioned it again.
 Nor do I recall that anyone else did.
-Next time I saw anything about it was at top of my list of "offenses".
+Next time I saw anything about it was at the top of my list of "offenses".

 **Q:** Why do you endlessly oppose the CoC?